 By the 1886-1887 winter season, 282 Marlborough was the home of Lelia M. (Long) Daniels, the widow of William H. Daniels.
 Their son, Alanson Long Daniels, and her sister, M. Emily Long, lived with her.

 Also living with her in 1887, as lodgers, were Joshua Granville Nickerson, an oil merchant, and his wife, Anna C. (Bassett) Nickerson.
 They previously had lived at 356 Commonwealth, and by 1888 had moved to 17 Beacon.

 Mrs. Daniels, Alanson Daniels, and Emily Long continued to live at 282 Marlborough during the 1887-1888 season, but moved thereafter to 378 Newbury.

 282 Marlborough was not listed in the 1889 Blue Book.

-By the 1889-1890 winter season, it was the home of Rev. John S. Lindsay and his wife, Caroline (Smith) Lindsay.
-He was Rector of St. Paul’s Episcopal Church in Boston.
-They previously had lived in Washington DC, where he was minister at St. John’s Church from 1879 to 1887, and was Chaplain of the House of Representatives for two years during that period.
+On November 12, 1889, 282 Marlborough was acquired from the Cotton trust (conveyed through Thomas A. Wood) by the Proprietors of St. Paul’s Episcopal Church in Boston.
+It became the home of the church’s rector, Rev. John S. Lindsay, and his wife, Caroline (Smith) Lindsay.
+They previously had lived in Washington DC, where he had been minister at St. John’s Church from 1879 to 1887, and was chaplain of the House of Representatives for two years during that period.

 Rev. Lindsay died in November of 1903.
 Caroline Lindsay continued to live at 282 Marlborough in 1905, but had moved to an apartment at 222-224 Marlborough by 1906.